A. Wilson Wages, Esq., Tennessee Board Certified Civil Trial Specialist and Millington personal injury lawyer

 • Punitive damages are the least common category.
 They are intended to punish the negligent party for his actions, but only when the jury finds that the defendant, in addition to being negligent, also acted with an "evil mind."
 That standard may be met if the jury finds that the defendant (a) intended to hurt you, (b) was motivated by ill will, or (c) committed his negligent actions despite knowing that his actions might hurt you.

-What can I do to help my own case?
 The best way to help yourself is to keep good records.

 • Take photographs of your injuries.